Navigating the Rules of Accessibility

 There is currently a sea of information about accessibility to be found online and among accessibility professionals.
 Acronyms and numbers such as ADA, 508, and WCAG are tossed around like so much shiny, slippery fish.
 But what do these accessibility legislation terms mean?
 What do you need to know?

 The ADA was signed into law in 1990.
 It is the single most important piece of accessibility legislation in the US today.
 It requires that governments, businesses, and nonprofit services providers make accommodations for the disabled public to access the same services as the able-bodied.

 But for websites, the legal argument is whether website owners are operating “a place of public accommodation.”
 The statute explicitly states twelve different types of public accommodations including “other sales or rental establishment.”
 The list, created in 1988 and signed into law in 1990, ideologically covers most commercial establishments but does not expressly state websites; though this has been ruled repeatedly to include websites.

 However, not all US businesses are bound by the ADA.
 Just like issues in the built environment (i.e wheelchair ramps), the law does not apply to employers with fewer than 15 employees and employers are not required to provide accommodation if it would impose an “undue hardship” on the business.

 Section 508 (of the Rehabilitation Act)

-Refreshed in 2018, these rules “only” apply to federal websites and the websites of companies that contract with a federal agencies or receiving federal funds.
+Refreshed in 2018, these rules “only” apply to federal websites and the websites of companies that contract with federal agencies or receiving federal funds.
 This includes most educational institutions.
-It requires them make their electronic and information technology (EIT) accessible to people with disabilities.
+It requires them to make their electronic and information technology (EIT) accessible to people with disabilities.
 That means that federal organizations and websites must:

 - Make whatever adjustments are necessary to allow an employee with a disability to perform the functions of a specific role